-We do this by offering an improved model of conflict bargaining, with a complete specification of the role of costs (domestic audience cost and economic cost of conflict) and uncertainty.
+We do this by offering an improved model of conflict bargaining, with a complete specification of the role of costs (domestic audience cost and economic cost of conflict for both sender and target) and varying uncertainty.
 First, we formalise uncertainty on all the costs faced by the sender and the target.
-Second, our model focuses on the more fundamental quantity of cost of engaging in coercion, and allows one to calculate success probabilities based on these costs.
-Finally, we distinguish uncertainty as a separate mechanism, next to economic and domestic audience cost, in determining the outcome of the game.
+Second, our model focuses on the fundamental quantity of cost of engaging in coercion, and allows one to calculate behavioural probabilities based on these costs, and subject them to different levels of uncertainty.
+Finally, we distinguish uncertainty as a separate mechanism, next to economic and domestic audience cost, in determining state's behaviour.

-Our model contributes in two important ways to the current scholarship on conflict in international relations.
-First, it produce clear empirical predictions in respect to the effectiveness of threats and the prospects of conflict onset.
-Second, it offers a single intuitive framework that incorporates both the sources of uncertainty (information asymmetry and fundamental uncertainty) and means that state use to address this problem (sinking costs and hands-tying).
-Furthermore, it account for the gradation in uncertainty and costly signalling.
+Our model contributes in three important ways to the current scholarship on conflict in international relations.
+First, it account for the gradation in uncertainty, showing that current theoretical predictions are sensitive to information.
+This is particularly relevant for empirical research, as it points to a variable other than economic and audience cost that is relevant independently to international conflict.
+Second, it produce clear empirical predictions in respect to the effectiveness of threats and the prospects of conflict onset.
+It offers a single intuitive framework that incorporates both the sources of uncertainty (information asymmetry and fundamental uncertainty) and means that state use to address this problem (sinking costs and hands-tying).
+Third, it offers a tool for both empirical and theoretical researchers to engage with the crisis bargaining model, adjust the baseline specification and produce graphical results that are easy to interpret.